Keating TKR

 The Keating TKR is a British sports car by Keating Supercars.
-It uses parts from the Saleen S7 and the Pagani Zonda.
 The company that produces it (Keating; formerly known as Barabus Sportscars Ltd) was founded by Tony Keating and is based in Bolton, Greater Manchester, England.
-The TKR features a twin turbo-charged 7.0L V8 petrol engine derived from the General Motors LS (LS7) series developing 2002 hp.
-According to Keating, it can accelerate from 0–60 in two seconds.
+The TKR features a twin turbocharged 7.0L V8 petrol engine derived from the General Motors LS (LS7) series.

 The TKR has been recorded travelling at 260.1 mph at the El Mirage Lake, California.

-In 2010 the TKR was set to be the car of choice to break the blind land speed record.
+In 2010, the TKR was set to be the car of choice to break the blind land speed record.
 The car crashed on a test run and was unable to break this record.